primaryobjects/wumpus/readme.md

 [Play Online](http://primaryobjects.github.io/wumpus/)

+Read the full article [Designing an Artificial Intelligence Agent to Navigate a World](http://www.primaryobjects.com/2020/10/26/designing-an-artificial-intelligence-agent-to-navigate-a-world/).

 ## What is it?

 Wumpus World (also called Hunt the Wumpus) is a dungeon crawling game where the player must navigate a dungeon in order to find the treasure.
 As the player enters each room, they will be able to perceive certain effects.
 The effects include a breeze, which indicates a pit is nearby in an adjacent room; a stench, which indicates a monster is in an adjacent room; and a glitter, which indicates the treasure is in an adjacent room.